Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

 \subsection{Screening process}

 The article selection process was carried out in three distinct stages.
-First, an initial search and de-duplication phase was conducted by one reviewer (T.A.), who removed duplicate entries and compiled a consolidated list of records.
-Second, titles and abstracts were screened by four reviewers (T.A., C.P.G., J.P.C., and I.M.) to assess preliminary relevance based on the review objectives.
-Third, full-text articles of the shortlisted studies were evaluated in detail by four reviewers (T.A., C.P.G., J.P.C., and N.H.) to determine their final inclusion.
+First, an initial search and de-duplication phase was conducted by one reviewer (TA), who removed duplicate entries and compiled a consolidated list of records.
+Second, titles and abstracts were screened by five reviewers (TA, CPG, JPC, RD, and IPM) to assess preliminary relevance based on the review objectives.
+Third, full-text articles of the shortlisted studies were evaluated in detail by four reviewers (TA, CPG, JPC, and NH) to determine their final inclusion.